koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 From **start**, an optimal agent expects to average 3/4 reward per timestep for reward functions drawn from this uniform distribution $\mathcal{D}_\text{unif}$.
 This is because you have three choices, each of which has reward between 0 and 1.
 The expected maximum of $n$ draws from $\text{unif}(0,1)$ is $\frac{n}{n+1}$; you have three draws here, so you expect to be able to get 3/4 reward.
 Some reward functions do worse than this, and some do better; but on _average_, they get 3/4 reward.
 [You can test this out for yourself](https://trinket.io/python/4b35f9be1c).

-If you have no choices, you expect to average 1/2 reward: sometimes the future is great, sometimes it's not (Lemma 4.5).
-Conversely, the more things you can choose between, the closer the POWER gets to 1 (Lemma 4.6).
+If you have no choices, you expect to average 1/2 reward: sometimes the future is great, sometimes it's not.
+Conversely, the more things you can choose between, the closer the POWER gets to 1.

 Let’s slightly expand this game with a state called **wait** (which has the same uniform reward distribution as the other three).